Can I have oral sex? Can I give oral sex?

 I have a cervical infection.
 Can I give oral sex?

-Getting an HPV diagnosis through a cervical smear is the most likely method to discover you have an STD.
+Getting a diagnosis through a cervical smear is the most likely method to discover you have an STD.
 Understanding that a cervical smear only provides information about your cervix is crucial.
 It cannot detect infections in other parts of the body.
 Therefore, you can have a concurrent oral infection (and remember, most oral infections are asymptomatic – a sore throat is more likely caused by another common infection like a cold or strep).

 However, oral infections generally resolve fairly quickly (as shown here – 72% of oral infections in young men clear within 4 months).
 Therefore, detecting an infection on your cervix does not necessarily indicate an infection in your mouth.

 Additionally, remember that any person your partner meets could have an oral STD infection right now and would have no idea.
-So, with these facts in mind, you and your partner might conclude that it’s not a particularly huge risk for you to give them oral sex, given that you most likely don’t have an STD test kit nearby.
+So, with these facts in mind, you and your partner might conclude that it’s not a particularly huge risk for you to give them oral sex, given that you most likely don’t have an STD kit nearby.
 An oral infection is risky, but it’s not putting them at any more risk than anyone else they might meet.

 Can I receive oral sex?

-Although the natural progression to oropharyngeal cancer is not fully understood, it is widely accepted due to extensive testing that a subclinical oral STD infection persisting for 10–30 years is a necessary precursor to most OPSCCs.
+Although the natural progression to oropharyngeal cancer is not fully understood, it is widely accepted due to extensive testing that a subclinical oral STI infection persisting for 10–30 years is a necessary precursor to most OPSCCs.

 With this in mind, there is some risk to your partner (particularly if male) if they give you oral sex and contract your infection.